 Parents and carers have been involved in the development of this policy through consultation with governors.
 The policy will remain available through the Academy website at all times, where they will also be able to access an overview of what is being taught at various learning points throughout the year, enabling parents to review resources and which topics are being taught.
-This information will also be shared within term 1 of each new academic year.
+This information will also be shared within term 1 of each new academic year, where parents and carers will receive a letter from the PSHE curriculum leader to express outcomes and key information.